container-tools/kind-action/README.md

-# Kubernetes KinD Action
+# Kubernetes KinD Cluster Action

 [![](https://github.com/container-tools/kind-action/workflows/Test/badge.svg?branch=main)](https://github.com/container-tools/kind-action/actions)

-A GitHub Action for starting a Kubernetes cluster using [KinD](https://kind.sigs.k8s.io/).
+A GitHub Action for starting a Kubernetes cluster with a local registry using [KinD](https://kind.sigs.k8s.io/).

-This action provides an optional insecure registry on `kind-registry:5000` that can be used to publish and deploy container images into KinD.
+This action provides an insecure registry on `kind-registry:5000` by default: it can be used to publish and deploy container images into KinD.

 ## Usage